BrunoCostaGH/Calculator/README.md

 ## Description

-For the final project of Computer Applications subject we had to do a calculator using VB.Net.
-I decided to challenge myself and try to recreate the Windows Calculator, while complying with the project requirements.
+For the final project on Computer Applications subject, we had to do a calculator using VB.Net.
+I decided to challenge myself and try to recreate the Windows Calculator while complying with the project requirements.

 ## License